 Step Sheet: Click here to download.

-In fact, last year I had a big thrill actually dancing Rose Garden with Jo Thompson at last year’s Vegas Dance Explosion!
-Yes, I was a little star-struck!
+While over 20 years old, this dance is still beloved and being danced to this day.
+Once I had a big thrill dancing Rose Garden with Jo Thompson at the Vegas Dance Explosion!
+That was a fun moment.
 Check my article about VDE to see a picture!

 Also check out this vintage and amazing video of Jo, herself teaching and demonstrating the dance!